whitetigergroup/exgalleries/README.md

 You can get eXgalleries free in the Google Play Store: https://play.google.com/store/apps/details?id=ru.wtg.exgalleries.

-#plugins
+# plugins

 Plugin is the simple XML-file with some definitions and Javascript-function for fetching and parsing pages and pictures.
-You can see a working example here.
+You can see an example here.